#42. The Economist increases new subscriber engagement with a printed onboarding pack

 The Times: Building a thriving community whilst avoiding toxicity

-The context: When it comes to building & commenting, toxicity is a key challenge, in particular when users hide behind fake names.
+The context: When it comes to community building & commenting, toxicity is a key challenge, in particular when users hide behind fake names.
 At The Times, although commenting is reserved for subscribers, only 37% were using their real name.

 The solution: enforcing real-name commenting!
 Subscribers were told early on that they needed to use their real name, and there was a 3-step process to do this.